PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 ### Broker log
 The broker application saves its log in ```\var\log\mosquitto\mosquitto.log```.

-To see the status of the broker app on a Raspberry Pi, from a terminal session, type
+To see the status of the broker app on a Raspberry Pi, from a terminal session, type:
 ```
 sudo systemctl status mosquitto.service
 ```